|Real Name:||Barbara Jill Walters|

 When she entered the journalism world, Barbara wanted to change the world.
 The polarizing media personality paved the way for women in the news.
 And on her journey, she amassed a giant fortune.
-As of June 2020, Barbara Walters net worth is more than $150 million.
+As of June 2020, Barbara Walters’ assets are estimated at around $170 million.

 Walters started her career in the early 1960s.
 She spent more than sixty years in the business.
 Her first job was a publicist with Tex McCrary Inc. and a writer for the Redbook magazine.
 In 1961, she joined NBC’s The Today Show as a writer and research.